jspaaks/2022-ieee/README.md

 ![github action workflow overview empty](github-action-tab-empty.png)

 &#9733; Click on the fair-software workflow, the content on the right should now show a button "Run workflow" (see image below).
-Click it, let branch be the `main` branch, and click the green "Run workflow" button (It takes a few seconds before you get any visual feedback).
+Click it, let branch be the `main` branch, and click the green "Run workflow" button.
+It takes a few seconds before you get any visual feedback, but then you'll see the interface change to something like this:

 ![github action workflow overview in progress](github-action-tab-in-progress.png)